This training seminar deals with Modern anti theft systems in a very practical manner.

 Hope to see you in one of our seminars this year!

-After Ryan from MTech Autoworks Ltd attended the EMS15 training seminar in Christchurch (10 06 2015).
-Ryan wrote as comment in the evaluation form that as most value to him was: "EIS for Mercedes operation."
+After Hamish from Hamish Van Lier attended the EMS15 training seminar in Auckland (26 03 2015).
+Hamish wrote as comment in the evaluation form that as most value to him was: "The diagnostics exersises at the end because they are good and useful."

 Please note: the seminar is SCOPE and SCAN TOOL based.
 The first 'shot' in diagnostics is looking at what is happening with the scope as it takes the guess work away, however coding keys and identifying ECU's is done with the scantool.